Pinpoint Review 2026: Pros, Cons, Features & Pricing

 Pinpoint Company Overview & History

-Pinpoint is an applicant tracking system headquartered in Saint Helier, Jersey, United Kingdom, built to streamline hiring across industries by unifying recruitment workflows and improving the candidate experience.
+Pinpoint is an applicant tracking system headquartered in Saint Helier, United Kingdom, built to streamline hiring across industries by unifying recruitment workflows and improving the candidate experience.

 Their target audience is usually HR teams, talent acquisition teams, and hiring managers.